jennyknuth/dashboard/app/components/weather/weather-instructions.md

 * Check that your `Lab1` service is configured according to the instructions
 * Check that the `LocationLookup`, `MobileAccelDataHandler`, `WeatherDataHandler`, and `Lab1` services are all started and running
+* Check that location services are enabled for the web browser on your phone and that you have allowed access to your current location